w3c/webextensions/proposals/dark_mode_extension_icons.md

 will be used.
    1. **Vector images:** Sizes are in points, ensuring device independence.
 If the exact point size is unavailable, an integer multiple (e.g. 32, 48, etc.) or `"any"` will be used.
+If none of the specified icon groups have matching criteria, browsers should drop matching criterium in a specified order until it finds a group which results in a match.
+It will start by dropping any matching criterium which are unsupported/unknown.
+If still no match could be made, it will drop known matching criteria in a future agreed upon order.
 ## Security and Privacy

 ### Exposed Sensitive Data